artfulrobot/uk.artfulrobot.civicrm.importhelper/docs/usage.md

 ### "Found"

 Job done!
-However, if you think the extension got it wrong you can click the Change button.
+However, if you think the extension got it wrong you can click the *Change* button which will allow you to select a different contact (or leave it unmatched).

 ### "Several candidates found"

-If one of the ones listed is right you can click the Choose button.
-Otherwise you can use the select contact widget to find the person yourself.
+If one of the ones listed is right you can click the *Choose* button.
+Otherwise you can use the *Select Contact* widget to find the person yourself.

 ### What else?

-If you've selected a contact you can "Reset" this decision and choose a different one with the Reset button that appears once you've made a choice.
+If you've selected a contact you can "Reset" this decision and choose a different one with the *Reset* button that appears once you've made a choice.

 ### What does the Re-check button do?

 Sometimes while working with import data you notice things about your existing data and make updates. e.g. you might choose to merge two duplicate contacts.
-This will mess up the guesses in the Resolutions as the exension won't know that you've done this and will still be offering contacts that don't exist any more!
+This will mess up the guesses in the *Resolutions* column as the exension won't know that you've done this and could still be offering contacts that don't exist any more!
 Di-sa-ster, darling.
-That's what the Re-check button is for.
+That's what the *Re-check* button is for.
 It will look for matches for all rows that aren't selected (green).

 ### Do I *have to* make it all green?